bhavik1st/minivue/PYTHON.md

-# MiniVue in MicroPython
+# MiVue in MicroPython

-This document explores the possibility of implementing MiniVue using MicroPython in a browser environment.
+This document explores the possibility of implementing MiVue using MicroPython in a browser environment.

 ## Using MicroPython in Browser